mrszb/sous_vide_cooker/README.md

 ## Debugging / testing
-As a very first thing I redirected standard library output to USART.
-This board has serial to usb bridge.
-All standard library output shows as text on my serial terminal;
+As a very first thing I redirected standard library _write_ to USART.
+This board has serial to USB bridge.
+All standard library output shows as text on my serial terminal.

 ![image](./docs/serial_debug.png)